 We can see how this will help the issue for the peg, so it all feeds upon itself.

 It is possible that the Hive Backed Dollar is a hidden gem.
 The fact it was overlooked for years left a bad taste in people's mouths.
 Now, however, that attention is being given, the possibilities are mounting.

-Here we have the potential of this token providing a basis for commercial activities on Hive which will, ultimately, increase the value of the entire ecosystem.
-This will help to push the value of the main token higher, especially since the percent is coded into the blockchain.
-As the amount of HBD is expanded to meet the needs of the platform, the value of Hive will have to increase to mirror the move.
-Ultimately, Hive is swallowed up to generate HBD.
+Here we have the potential of this coin providing a basis for commercial activities on Hive which will, ultimately, increase the value of the entire ecosystem.
+This will help to push the value of the main coin higher, especially since the percent is coded into the blockchain.
+As the amount of HBD is expanded to meet the needs of the platform, the value of $HIVE will have to increase to mirror the move.
+Ultimately, $HIVE is swallowed up to generate HBD.